hypre-space/hypre/src/docs/usr-manual/ch-misc.rst

   --with-hip              Use HIP for AMD GPUs. (default is NO) --with-gpu-arch=ARG     Use appropriate AMD GPU architecture

-Currently, only BoomerAMG is supported with HIP.
 The other AMD GPU related options include:

 * ``--enable-gpu-profiling``  Use NVTX on CUDA, rocTX on HIP (default is NO)
 * ``--enable-rocsparse``      Use rocSPARSE (default is YES)
 * ``--enable-rocblas``        Use rocBLAS (default is NO)
 * ``--enable-rocrand``        Use rocRAND (default is YES)

+All the options supported by CUDA are also supported with HIP. **Note that the ``--enable-bigint`` option is not supported with CUDA or HIP.**

 Testing the Library
 ==============================================================================